Skip to main content

 What's happening at the National Archives on July 4th?

-The museum is open extended hours from June 22 through July 5 (closed June 23), 10 a.m. to 10 p.m..
-Note that this year's National Independence Day Parade will not pass in front of the Archives, so the Declaration reading and family festivities are the main draw for visiting on the 4th.
+The museum is open extended hours from June 22 through July 5 (closed June 23), 10 a.m. to 10 p.m.
 Expect increased security and road closures in the area, and give yourself extra time to arrive.

 What is the best way to get around?

-Metro will be the easiest way to access major July 4 events.
+Metro is the most accessible option throughout the day and will be free after 5 p.m. on July 4.
 Visitors should check service updates and plan additional travel time.

 Where can I find the latest updates?